 Save your favorite searches and apartments.

 The neighborhood is still true to its neighborhood name, as there are a few remaining meatpacking warehouses along the Hudson River and near the High Line Park.
-For the most part, however, the main businesses in this neighborhood now tourism, shopping and nightlife.
 Many of the streets are cobblestone and much of the Meatpacking displays a cafe culture reminiscent of Europe.

 The buildings of the Meatpacking District are either traditional warehouses that have been converted into residential/retail spaces or newly built high rises with sleek modern looks, big windows and (in some cases) great views of the Hudson river.
 Here and there, you can still find a traditional NYC brownstone.
 As with most apartments in NYC, if you want the charm of a Meatpacking brownstone, you likely will have to give up amenities like a doorman, washer/dryer, elevator, gym in building, etc. That said, you should be able to find either new construction buildings or converted warehouses that offer some of these features.

 Two favorite attractions in the Meatpacking District are Chelsea Market and the High Line Park.
 The High Line is a recently opened above ground train track that has been transformed into a park.
-Finding an apartment on the High Line isn't easy, but snap it up if you are able to do so.
 The park has lots of old NYC character and brings some green to an otherwise urban area.

-The Meatpacking District is a neighborhood on the Southwest of Manhattan in New York City.
-It is boarded by the Hudson River/West Side Highway on the West, Gansevoort on the South, Hudson/8th Avenue on the East and North to 16th Street.
+The Meatpacking District is bordered by the Hudson River/West Side Highway on the West, Gansevoort on the South, Hudson/8th Avenue on the East and North to 16th Street.
 Defined more broadly, some include Horatio Street to the South, and 18th Street to the North.